 Whether you use a general purpose auction and selling site like eBay or something more specialized, like Shopify, posting your unwanted items or your inventory online and opening them up to the world is the best way to get a fair price.

 When your only goal is to sell your outdated clothes and clear out the toys your kids no longer play with, shipping costs may not be much of a concern.
 You can simply pass the shipping costs on to the buyers and enjoy a clutter-free home and a fatter wallet.
-But if you hope to transform your online selling into a business, you will need to think a bit more strategically.
+But if you hope to transform your online selling into a business, you will need to think a bit more strategically to reduce your shipping costs.

 When you want to attract the most customers, offering free shipping is a smart move, but keep in mind that the shipping costs you incur will be coming directly out of your profits.